 - Programs – dollars spent directly on a mission-related purpose, i.e., grants to hospitals, purchasing educational brochures, and salaries for people whose role is to fulfill the organization’s mission or facilitate the program work

 - Management and Administration – expenses to support more of the internal operations and expenses that aren’t related to programs or fundraising.
 These are items like accounting team salaries, software, and office administrative expenses.

 - Fundraising – costs involved when helping to raise funds, including salaried individuals or consultants who work on fundraising campaigns, fees associated with giving platforms, and certain advertising

-The standard of best practice around programs expenditures is to be at least 65% of funding received, set by the Better Business Bureau Wise Giving Alliance.
+The standard of best practice around programs expenditures is to be at least 65% of total expenses, set by the Better Business Bureau Wise Giving Alliance.
 You can look up most nonprofits on Charity Navigator and review their allocations for expenses.

-For example, an organization with 75% of funds going to programs, 15% to marketing and 10% to fundraising means that that 75 cents of every dollar you give is going towards a direct program service, while the remaining 25 cents is supporting critical overhead that the organization needs to maintain its services, staff, and the operating functions that keep the organization in compliance with various rules and regulations (such as conducting an audit or paying for insurance).
+For example, an organization with 75% of funds going to programs, 15% to marketing and 10% to fundraising means that that 75 cents of every dollar spent by the organization is going towards a direct program service, while the remaining 25 cents is supporting critical overhead that the organization needs to maintain its services, staff, and the operating functions that keep the organization in compliance with various rules and regulations (such as conducting an audit or paying for insurance).

 Can I choose which program my donation supports?